trentfisher/veganmilitia-hugo/content/post/2015-01-17-see-logic-circular.markdown

 I noted this error, but forgot to note where I got it.
 I'm pretty sure it was IBM's support site:

-<blockquote>There is an issue with your login that needs to be addressed before you can successfully login to SR. Please contact the SR help desk.</blockquote>
+>There is an issue with your login that needs to be addressed before you can successfully login to SR. Please contact the SR help desk.

 So I can't log into the SR system due to an "issue", and to get it resolved, I need to file an SR.  My head is spinning, just like the logic.